The Irish Climate

 Once, you could count on the Irish climate for a gloriously temperate summer, an invigoratingly stormy spring and autumn, and a crisp winter with a touch of ice around the edges.
 These days are passing; temperatures are rising, weather extremes are increasing in frequency and severity, and erosion and dryness are becoming major threats.

-Already we see Ireland’s crops showing signs of decline.
-Already we see rapid destruction of coastal areas due to increased water levels and more severe weather events.
+Already we see Ireland’s crops showing signs of decline with rapid destruction of coastal areas due to increased water levels and more severe weather events.
 This is not merely a problem for policy-makers and businessmen, this is a threat to all that is Irish, and therefore to all the world — for a world without Ireland is a house without a garden.